 For many credit cards, dining rewards are an afterthought.
 Sure, you might earn bonus points, but you still earn more points on other purchases.
-The Capital One® Savor® Cash Rewards Credit Card prioritizes dining and entertainment rewards.
+The Capital One Savor Cash Rewards Credit Card prioritizes dining, entertainment, and select streaming service purchases.
 If you want to earn cash back on your daily purchases, you might want to add this credit card to your wallet.

 There are two reasons why you should consider the Capital One Savor:

 - Want maximum dining and entertainment rewards

 - Prefer cash rewards

 This card does have a $95 annual fee.
 Honestly, the annual fee is the biggest drawback to the Savor credit card.
 But, if the rewards and card benefits below are worth it for you, you will enjoy this card.

 Get 4% Back on Dining, Entertainment, and Select Streaming Services

 With the Savor credit card, you can earn 8%, 4%, 3%, or 1% back, depending on the purchase.

 The main reason to get the Capital One Savor Cash Rewards Credit Card is for dining, entertainment, and select streaming services.
 If you find yourself ordering in and streaming movies on weekends, you’re a prime candidate for this card.

 Many people spend more on these two categories than groceries each month, so you might earn more points than you think.
 If you spend roughly $3,000 a year on dining (like the average American), you earn $120 a year in dining rewards.